W Wailes Wailes and Strang

 Restored: Seaford (1895)

 Henry Woodyer (1816-96) was the son of a prosperous Guildford apothecary, who could afford to have his son educated at Eton.
-He was an associate and possibly pupil of W Butterfield and practised in Guildford before moving to a rural retreat not far away at Grafham, Surrey, where his practice was also based.
+He was an associate and possibly pupil of W Butterfield and practised in Guildford before moving to a rural retreat not far away at Grafham, Surrey, where he also had his office in an adjacent building.
 His practice extended over the South and the Midlands so it is unsurprising that he was active in Sussex, close by.
 His restorations could be heavy-handed, but he had a compensating gift for the picturesque.
 His own churches reveal an eye for detail and great care over fittings.

 Lit: J Elliott and J Pritchard: Henry Woodyer, Gentleman Architect, 2002; A Quiney: A Brief Account of the Life and Work of Henry Woodyer, AH (1995) pp192-218